FlipsideCrypto/fsc-evm/doc_descriptions/core/prices.md

 {% enddocs %}

 {% docs evm_prices_is_native %}

-A flag indicating assets native to the respective blockchain.
+A flag indicating assets native to this EVM blockchain.

 {% enddocs %}